 The stairlift brackets hold the track above the floor, it will not damage any carpet.
 The support screws also go through the carpet which means the carpet does not need to be lifted and refitted, making the fitting process a lot easier.
 The support screws also have a very small diameter so won’t leave large, visible holes.
 However, there may be some indentation from the weight of the stairlift.

-As the stairlift is attached to the stairs with very few screws there will be no impact on the structural integrity of your stairs.
+When the stairlift is installaed it is attached to the stairs with very few screws there will be no impact on the structural integrity of your stairs.
 With indoor lifts, there will be a few small holes that will need minimal attention where the brackets have been attached to the carpet or wooden tread.

 There are a variety of different stairlifts available on the market, you can choose from curved stairlifts to straight stairlifts, whatever suits your needs.
 The Flow X stairlift is a great example of a complete stairlift, designed to fit on narrow staircases, whether they are straight or curved.
 Here at Access BDD, we have the perfect stairlifts to suit your staircase.

-When a professional is fitting your stairlift, it’s usually a quick procedure that should take roughly 4 hours.
+When a professional is fitting your stairlift, it’s usually a quick procedure that should take roughly 2-4 hours depending on the stairlift anfd staircase.
 This would also include teaching the user how to properly use, clean and maintain the equipment.

 Like anything else, you must clean your stairlift to extend its lifespan and keep it looking nice.
 Clean your stairlift once a week with a damp cloth to remove any dust.
 Removing dust will guarantee the stairlift keeps running smoothly and nothing will get stuck.
 Never use bleach or solvents when cleaning your stairlift, they can damage your equipment!

 Your stairlift doesn’t use much energy so don’t unplug it.
 Doing so can damage the battery pack.
 Leave it plugged in and you will get longer out of your battery life.